ezbc/ezbc.github.io/_posts/2015-07-23-india-pale-ale.md

 Instructions originally from
 [here](http://www.howtobrew.com/section1/chapter6-5.html).

-Here are the steps to do a yeast starter:
+Below are the steps I have adopted for a yeast starter.

 1. Boil a pint (1/2 quart) of water and stir in 1/2 cup of Dextrified Malt Extract.
 Boil to sanitize.